Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "No, okay, if it’s dirty jokes time then I know a one about a woman who - she’d been married ten times before but the new husband’s a lawyer.
 So she - "

-Xiù and Allison both glanced out of the window in response to...something.
+Xiù and Allison both glanced out of the window in response to... something.
 Some anomalous movement that screamed for attention out of the corner of the eye rather than being consciously seen.
 Clara yelped in surprise then shrieked in terror when, running on pure survival instinct, they both grabbed her and yanked her forward off the couch couch trailing cushions for protection in the instant before the window blew in and filled Kevin’s front room with a blizzard of glass shards and the indescribable gut-punch of an explosive shock wave.

 A detached and manic part of Xiù’s mind really needed to get its priorities straight because it was fretting over the stupid details.
 There should have been echoes in the shocked aftermath, she thought.
-Instead there were car alarms, screams, shouting…and the *pop, pop...pop* of somebody shooting.
+Instead there were car alarms, screams, shouting…and the *pop, pop... pop* of somebody shooting.

 Also her ears were ringing.
 It’d be nice if that could stop, please. *Xièxiè.*